The Daily Status of the COVID-19 New Normal - Brunei News Gazette

 The Daily Status of the COVID-19 New Normal

-86.4 percent of children aged 5 to 11 have received two doses of the COVID-19 vaccine, and 61.8 percent of adolescents aged 12 to 17 have received 3 doses.
-Meanwhile, the percentage of the country’s population who have received the third dose stands at 78.7 percent.
+86.6 per cent of children aged 5 to 11 have received two doses of the COVID-19 vaccine, and 61.9 per cent of adolescents aged 12 to 17 have received 3 doses.
+Meanwhile, the percentage of the country’s population who have received the third dose stands at 78.8 per cent.

 Source: Radio Television Brunei